adiffpirate/vim-llm/README.md

 # vim-llm

 **vim-llm** is a Vim plugin that leverages an external LLM CLI tool to transform your file content using AI.
-It sends the entire buffer to the LLM, cleans up code fences and whitespace issues from the generated output, and then replaces your original file with the polished result.
+It sends the entire file or a snippet to the LLM, cleans up code fences and whitespace issues from the generated output, and then replaces your original content with the polished result.

 ## Features